vijayg92/kubernetes-the-hard-way/README.md

-# Kubernetes the hard way
+# Kubernetes the Hard Way

 *A simple & real quick deployment of Kubernetes HA Cluster based on "Kubernetes the Hard Way"*